owulveryck/blog/content/post/a-philosopher-called-linda.md

 Since my colleague [Xavier Talon](https://www.linkedin.com/in/xavier-talon-7bb5261) told me about linda and the idea of using it with TOSCA, I have thousand ideas running around.
 What we would like is to use the linda language to coordinate the nodes of an application topology described by TOSCA.
-As the topology is  obviously distributed the tuple space I will use/implement must exists at the scale of a cloud plateform.
+As the topology is  obviously distributed the tuple space I will use/implement must exists at the scale of a cloud platform.

 A raft based key/value store could be used as a tuple space.
 And of course the virtual operator that will implement the linda language and interact with the tuple space must be self-contained.
 GO would be a good choice for the implementation of the communication agent because of it self-contained, static binary design (maybe RUST would be too but I don't know RUST yet).
+Moreover the built-in concurrency could make the development easy (an eval can be triggered simply in a goroutine).

 So __let's POC__